 3: Somewhat meaningful 0:Extremely meaningless

-The combined responses for spring and summer 2008 are shown in Appendix D. No data are available for the fall semester.
-The response rate to this survey is should be higher, only 4 respondents, even fewer than in previous years.
+The combined responses for Spring, Summer and Fall, 2009 are shown in Appendix D. The response rate to this survey, 13, is improved over 2008, but still should be higher.
 This situation therefore still merits attention.